-The Contractor shall provide, as an attachment to their signed Contractor Certification Statement, a narrative description of how they will comply with the requirements of the SWPPP with regard to the following items:
+The Contractor and any subcontractor responsible for compliance with the provisions of the SWPPP shall provide, as an attachment to their signed Contractor Certification Statement, a narrative description of how they will comply with the requirements of the SWPPP with regard to the following items:

-- Stabilized Construction Entrances: Identify the location(s) of stabilized construction entrances to be used and provide a description of how they will be maintained.
-Indicate if any changes to the suggested locations (if any) shown on the plans are proposed. - Material Delivery, Storage and Use: Discuss where and how materials, including chemicals, concrete curing compounds, petroleum products, etc. will be stored to prevent spills. - Solid Waste Management and Disposal: Discuss the procedures to be used to contain, and the method of disposal, for construction waste and litter. - Sanitary Waste: Discuss how sanitary wastes will be contained and disposed along with the locations of portable restroom facilities.
-A schedule of maintenance shall be provided. - Spill Response and Control: Provide a Spill Prevention and Control Plan describing the steps that will be taken to respond to, control, and report chemical or petroleum spills which may occur.
-Procedures to address spills in excess of RCRA reportable quantities must be provided. - Concrete Residuals and Washout Wastes: Discuss the location and type of concrete washout facilities to be used on this project and how they will be identified and maintained.
+- Vehicle Entrance and Exits Identify the location of stabilized construction entrances and exists to be used and provide a description of how they will be maintained. - Material Delivery, Storage and Use Discuss where and how materials including chemicals, concrete curing compounds, petroleum products, etc. will be stored to prevent spills. - Waste Management and Disposal Discuss the procedures to be used to contain and the method of disposal for construction waste and litter. - Sanitary Waste: Discuss how sanitary wastes will be contained and disposed along with the locations of portable restroom facilities.
+A schedule of maintenance shall be provided. - Spill Response and Control Describe the steps that will be taken to respond to, control, and report chemical or petroleum spills which may occur.
+Procedures to address spills in excess of RCRA reportable quantities must be provided. - Concrete Residuals and Washout Wastes Discuss the location and type of concrete washout facilities to be used on this project and how they will be identified and maintained. - Vehicle and Equipment Cleaning and Maintenance Identify where vehicle and equipment cleaning and maintenance will be performed and what BMPs will be used for spill containment and spill prevention, and containment and treatment of wash waters.